microsoft/LearnTogether-Collaboration-Brainstorm-App/README.md

 > **Note:** SignalR binding needs Azure Storage, but you can use local storage emulator when the Function is running locally.
 Please download and enable [Storage Emulator](https://docs.microsoft.com/azure/storage/common/storage-use-emulator?WT.mc_id=m365-37017-aycabas) to run the Functions locally.

+## Running the App Locally

+Follow the steps below to run this in local mode (Azure local service):

+1. Run `npm install` from the brainstorm folder root
+1. Run `npx @fluidframework/azure-local-service@latest` to start the Azure local service for testing and development
+1. Run `npm run start` to start the client
+1. Navigate to `http://localhost:3000` in a browser tab

+📝 NOTE

+Azure local service is a local, self-contained test service.
+Running `npx @fluidframework/azure-local-service@latest` from your terminal window will launch the Azure local server.
+The server will need to be started first in order to provide the ordering and storage requirement of the Fluid runtime.

-## Running the App Locally with FRS as the Fluid Service
+## Running the App Locally with Azure Relay Service as the Fluid Service

 To run this follow the steps below:

+1. Go to the Azure portal and search for `Fluid Relay`.
+1. Create a new Azure Fluid Relay resource and note the `Tenant Id`, `Primary key`, and `Orderer Endpoint` and `Storage Endpoint` values.
+1. Rename the `.env-template` file in the root of the project to `.env`.
+1. Replace the values in the `.env` file with the appropriate values from the Azure portal.
 1. Open a terminal window at the root of the project.
 1. Run `npm install` from the root
-1. Run `export REACT_APP_FLUID_CLIENT=frs` in the terminal to create an environment variable (if using PowerShell run `$env:REACT_APP_FLUID_CLIENT='frs'`).
-This will cause the app to use FRS instead of Tinylicious for the Fluid service.
+1. Run `export REACT_APP_FLUID_CLIENT=useAzure` in the terminal to create an environment variable (if using PowerShell run `$env:REACT_APP_FLUID_CLIENT='useAzure'`).
+This will cause the app to use Fluid Relay service instead of `azure-local-service` for the Fluid relay service.
 )
 1. Run `npm start` to start the client
 1. Navigate to `http://localhost:3000` in a browser tab

-## Running the App Locally with Tinylicious as the Fluid Service

-To run this follow the steps below:

-1. Open a terminal window at the root of the project.
-1. Run `npm install` from the root
-1. Run `npm start` to start the client
-1. Run `npx tinylicious` to start the "Tinylicious" test service locally (this is used for local development)
-1. Navigate to `http://localhost:3000` in a browser tab

-This package is based on the [Create React App](https://reactjs.org/docs/create-a-new-react-app.html), so much of the Create React App documentation applies.

 ## Using the Brainstorm App